News

 Shaheen Shah Afridi

-Pakistan’s prime seamer, Shaheen Shah Afridi, is also doubtful to take part in the upcoming ICC T20 World Cup 2026.
-The left-arm bowler was ruled out during his maiden stint in the Big Bash League (BBL) 2025 after picking up a knee injury.
-As per the reports, he is likely to get fit in time to lead the side’s pace attack.
+Shaheen Shah Afridi’s participation in the upcoming ICC T20 World Cup 2026 is also in doubt.
+The left-arm bowler was ruled out during his maiden stint in the Big Bash League after picking up a knee injury.
+Shaheen scalped two wickets in four matches for Brisbane Heat, at an expensive economy rate of 11.19.
+But he has been consistent for Pakistan, snaring 17 scalps in the last 10 T20Is.
+As per the reports, the 25-year-old is likely to get fit in time to lead the side’s pace attack.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, and YouTube.